-NFL games in which the winner of the coin toss chose to kick off [Updated]
+NFL games in which the winner of the overtime coin toss chose to not receive [Updated]

 |In 2002, Detroit Lion coach Marty Mornhinweg was roundly criticized for choosing to kick off with the wind after winning the coin toss in overtime against the Bears, and it was cited in his firing at the end of the season (a 5-27 record didn't help much).
 No coach has done so since (until November 2013).
 But how many times has a coach chosen the wind instead of the ball?
 Why did he do so?
 What were the results?|